TuringBitChain/tbc-lib-js/README.md

 This document provides a step-by-step guide for issuing an FT (Fungible Token) on the Turing blockchain using the `tbc-lib-js` library.
 The guide is beginner-friendly and covers key concepts such as setting up a wallet, creating a transaction, and issuing an FT.

-To get started, install the library using the following command:
+To get started, install the library using the following command:`(Note:Download the @types/node package corresponding to your Node.js)`

 ```bash
 npm i tbc-lib-js